alexabreu/github-prioritizer/README.md

 # GitHub Issue Prioritizer

 This application is built using React, Redux, Thunk, React-Router, and the Material-UI component library.
+It also makes use of TypeScript to ensure type safety, which comes in handy when trying to identify and work with Redux action payloads.
+Proper typing adds an unbeatable level of static analysis which also makes refactoring less stressful because your IDE will automatically let you when you've made a mistake.

-The app allows a user to view his/her GitHub repos and the issues associated with a give repo.
-The user can then also reorder the priority of a repo's issues via drag & drop.
+The app experience allows a user to view his/her GitHub repos and the issues associated with the given repo.
+The user can then also reorder the priority of the repo's issues via drag & drop.

 ### Local Storage